phr34k/serpent/README.md

 # Serpent

-a python based project generation system and build system, and a collection of usefull maintenance scripts
+a python based project/solution generation system and build system, and a collection of usefull maintenance scripts to help assist maintenaning / integrating codebases.

 ## Command-line reference